aniket-banyal/react-classroom/README.md

 # React Classroom

-- This is a react based clone of google classroom.
+- This is a react based clone of google classroom
 - It uses API service from my other project -> [classroom-api](https://github.com/dummy26/classroom-api/)
 - It uses react-query for managing server state
+- It uses react-google-login for login functionality

 ## Features -